 Set a name and select the goal (micro conversion), and then click Continue.

 Track your progress by clicking Conversions and selecting Goals.

 These are instructions for tracking micro conversions with Google Analytics as Goals, but you can also track them as Events if you prefer.
 However, a developer will need to set up custom tracking code for Events.
 The average developer possesses less than five years of experience, but Google Analytics makes most functions fairly straightforward.

 You can also use behavior analytics tools which show what your visitors are paying attention to on your site, why they visit your page, and how they use it.
 No matter what software you use, it’s important to optimize your funnel and make adjustments according to the direction of your insights.
 Over time, aspects of your business, audience and marketing tools will change and so should your approach to tracking and measuring conversions.

 Rarely does someone go directly to a website and make a purchase right away.

 Visitors need time to get to know your company and decide if what you have to offer suits their needs.
 This means they will be browsing your website and clicking through your products to learn more.

 Macro conversions like purchases are still important metrics to keep an eye on, but micro conversions have a lot to offer as well.
-An approach that measures both types of conversion metrics allows companies to of how visitors are using your web site and interacting with your brand.
+An approach that measures both types of conversion metrics allows companies to gain a much better view of how visitors are using your web site and interacting with your brand.